Hi, I’m Nick

-Hi, I’m Nick I’m Adam today.
-We’re talking about what to do in the event of an audit.
-So audits can be pretty stressful time, but they don’t necessarily have to be.
-So today we’re just going to go through some tips of what to do during an audit.
-And we’re also going to talk about what are the common causes of triggering the ACO.
-So some of the things that do trigger an audit, CGT events, so selling an asset, receiving quite a high capital gain the HR will sometimes look into that.
+Today we’re talking about what to do in the event of an audit.
+So audits can be a pretty stressful time, but they don’t necessarily have to be.
+So today we’re just going to go through some tips of what to do during an audit and we’re also going to talk about what are the common causes of triggering and audit with the ATO.
+So some of the things that do trigger an audit, CGT events, so selling an asset, receiving quite a high capital gain the ATO will sometimes look into that.
 They will also look into a high level of deductions.
-So a lot of you, if you have completed your own tax return, you might say a warning pop up from the ATO saying that for your industry, your, your deductions are quite high spot on for a lot of people, but for something we’ll be able to actually trigger a, an order from the ACO, but usually you get those books first.
+So a lot of you, if you have completed your own tax return, you might see a warning pop up from the ATO saying that for your industry your deductions are quite high spot on for a lot of people, but for some people it will actually trigger an audit from the ATO, but usually you will get those warnings first.

 So the other thing will be a substantial change in your tax position.
-So if you’ve been paying installments, because you’ve historically been getting a tax bill each year, and then suddenly you’re getting a tax refund and you’re getting all your installments paid back, the ACO might look into that.
-So that’s something to remember as well.
+So if you’ve been paying instalments, because you’ve historically been getting a tax bill each year and then suddenly you’re getting a tax refund and you’re getting all your instalments paid back.
+The ATO might look into that so that’s something to remember as well.
 The majority of the time for these sort of events, they’re all pretty well explained.
-And the ATO will ask the question.
-We will send them the information and it’s all bots.
-There are a few things you actually need to do for us to be able to get a clear slate with the ITO.
-Yeah.
-So as Nick was just lazy, you can reduce the severity and basically the stress of an audit.
-And they’re fairly simple steps that you take.
-So obviously one is keeping receipts for deductions.
+The ATO will ask the question we will send them the information and it’s all good.
+There are a few things you actually need to do for us to be able to get a clear slate with the ATO.